Warkworth Lease Extension - Free Consultation

 Increase your lease and increase your Warkworth property value

-It is conventional wisdom that a property with over 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further 90 years added to any lease with more than 30 years left, the property will be worth the same as a freehold for many years ahead.
+It is generally accepted that a residential leasehold with more than 100 years remaining is worth roughly the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years unexpired, the residence will be worth the same as a freehold for decades to come.

 Lender Requirement